Designing for Equity

 Our intentional engagement in Diversity, Equity, and Inclusion (DEI) work began in 2018 after participating in a DEI Experience Survey through our collaboration with ServeAustin and administered by Promise54.
 The DEI survey showcased a need for a dedicated focus on creating a culture within College Forward that celebrates diversity, designs for equity, and fosters inclusion.
 We began our work by establishing a DEI committee of cross-departmental team members.
 The committee identified that hiring a dedicated person leading DEI was essential for the sustainability and continued growth of our work.

-In October of 2019, College Forward hired its first DEI Manager, Samantha Drennon.
+In October of 2019, College Forward hired its first DEI Manager, Sage Drennon.
 A majority of the beginning phases in our work included a landscape analysis, using data to inform thematic elements that were surfacing in the culture of College Forward.
-Samantha was then able to identify and set forth a strategic approach to our work, rooted in three pillars:
+Sage was then able to identify and set forth a strategic approach to our work, rooted in three pillars:

 - Internal (the focus on ourselves and our individual identities)